Cocoa production in Nigeria: History

 The earliest cocoa farms in Nigeria were in Bonny and Calabar in the 1870s but the area proved not suitable for cultivation.
 In 1880, a cocoa farm was established in Lagos and later, a few more farms were established in Agege and Ota.
 From the farms in Agege and Ota information disseminated to the Yoruba hinterland about cocoa farming, thereafter, planting of the tree expanded in Western Nigeria.
 Farmers in Ibadan and Egba land began experimenting with planting cocoa in uncultivated forests in 1890 and those in Ilesha started around 1896.
 The planting of cocoa later spread to Okeigbo and Ondo Town both in Ondo State, Ife and Gbongan in Osun State and also in Ekiti land.
 Before 1950, there were two main varieties of cocoa planted in Nigeria.
 The major one was Amelonado cacao which was imported from the upper Amazon river Basin in Brazil.
 The second was a heterogeneous strain from Trinidad.
 The Amelonado pods are green but turning yellow when ripe but the Trinidad variety is red.

 Cultivation and trade

 Cocoa flourishes in areas that are not more than 20 degrees north or south of the equator.
 The trees respond well in regions with high temperature and distributed rainfall.
-In Nigeria, the cocoa tree is grown from seedlings which are raised in nurseries, when the seedlings reach a height of 3 cm they are transplanted at a distance of 3 to 4 meters.
+In Nigeria, the cocoa tree is grown from seedlings which are raised in nurseries, when the seedlings reach a height of 3 cm they are transplanted at a distance of 3 to 4 metres.
 The cultivation of cocoa is done by many smallscale farmers on farmlands of around 2 hectares while export is dominated by a few firms.